costs to live in many caribbean countries

 Which is the easiest Caribbean country to move to?

-Antigua and Barbuda, Dominica, Grenada, and St Lucia are some of the most accessible countries to obtain citizenship.
+Antigua and Barbuda, Dominica, Grenada, and St Lucia are some of the most accessible countries to most to as they offer foreigners the opportunity to obtain citizenship by investing in their economies.

 Which Caribbean country has the cheapest CBI program?

-Antigua and Barbuda, St Lucia, and Dominica have the cheapest citizenship by investment programs with investments starting at $100,000 for a single applicant.
+Antigua and Barbuda and Dominica have the cheapest citizenship by investment programs, with investments starting at $200,000 for a single applicant and $230,000 for a family of four.

 Is it expensive to live in the Caribbean?

-The Caribbean islands have one of the most economic costs of living in the world.
-Compared to the others, the Bahamas is the most expensive place in the Caribbean with an approximate monthly cost amounting to $900 for a person.
-Caribbean living costs are also high in British Overseas Territories like the British Virgin Islands and Anguilla and independent Caribbean countries like Barbados.
+The Caribbean islands have one of the most affordable costs of living in the world.
+Compared to the others, the Bahamas is the most expensive independent country in the Caribbean, with an approximate monthly cost of $1,420 for a person.
+Caribbean living costs are also high in British Overseas Territories like the British Virgin Islands, Anguilla, the Turks and Caicos Islands, and independent Caribbean countries like Barbados.

 What are some of the affordable islands in the Western Caribbean?